 GTG have stated they expect to reduce their delivery time from 3 months to 2-3 weeks once their assembly line is fully operational.
 The company states that they will produce two models, the Oxygen two seater and the Ozone 4 seater EV.
 The vehicles will comfortably take commuters at a maximum speed of 55-60 km/h around city traffic and will operate on an overnight battery charge from a 16-amp socket, which can easily be installed in any garage.
 Consumers will be offered 2 versions, the cheaper gel battery powered option and the faster charging Lithium battery option.

 Report’s show that the future is looking bright for EV’s.
 With market prices slowly on the decline, the affordability of such vehicles makes them a tangible choice for the majority of the population, thus helping reduce pollutants in the atmosphere and increasing air quality and reducing noise pollution, a promising outlook for life in cities.

 Stratulat Albulescu Attorneys at Law is a young and dynamic Romanian law firm, providing legal advice in all business sectors and in all areas of Business Law and Dispute Resolution in Romania.
 Our team is comprised of lawyers who are leaders in their disciplines.

-The firm works in close co-operation with highly-respected law firms throughout Europe and elsewhere and has significant experience in cross-border transactions, with its lawyers providing legal advice in the English, German, French, Italian, Romanian and Spanish.
+The firm works in close co-operation with highly-respected law firms throughout Europe and elsewhere and has extensive experience in cross-border transactions, with its lawyers providing legal advice in English, German, French, Italian, Romanian and Spanish.